blheson/rocketfuel-woocommerce-payment-gateway/README.txt

 * Go to your RocketFuel merchant account
 * Click "Edit" in the bottom left corner.
 A window will pop up.
 * Paste callback URL and click "Save".
-* If your website theme does not follow standard woocommerce structure, there's possibility that the plug-in will not work as
+* If your website theme does not follow standard woocommerce structure, there's possibility that the plug-in will not work as expected

-expected
+== Screenshots ==

+1. banner-1544x500.png
+2. icon-128x128.png

+== Frequently Asked Questions ==

+= Where can I find Rocketfuel documentation and user guides? = For help setting up and configuring Rocketfuel, please refer to [Getting Started](https://docs.rocketfuelblockchain.com).

 == Changelog ==
 2.0.1 Added overlay on checkout page.
 2.0.2 Allow admin to set order status for payment confirmation
       Allow users to trigger iframe after closing